Mary Jo Pehl: Mystery Science Theater 3000

 Pehl was one of the writers on MST3K.
 From 1992 to 1996, Pehl played the role of Magic Voice, a disembodied female voice who would announce incoming commercials at the beginning of the show.
 In 1996, she began playing the role of Pearl Forrester, the mother of Dr. Clayton Forrester (Trace Beaulieu), initially as a guest character and then as a recurring character on the departure of TV's Frank (played by Frank Conniff).
 When Beaulieu left at the end of the seventh season, she took over as the head "mad" on the series.
 She would retain that role to the show's end in the tenth season.
 Pehl also played a number of other small roles on the series, such as "Jan in the Pan", a woman's head that had been removed from a body (inspired by the film The Brain That Wouldn't Die), and "White Trash Party Girl" from Beginning of the End.
-In the Bonus Features of the DVD release of The Leech Woman, as part of the larger, special (tin container) release of the 25th Anniversary Edition (12/2013), Pehl is featured in an ongoing series, Life After MST3K.
+In the Bonus Features of the DVD release of The Leech Woman, as part of the larger, special (tin container) release of the 25th Anniversary Edition, Pehl is featured in an ongoing series, Life After MST3K.

 Work after MST3K

 Since the ending of the series, Pehl has had comedy segments on National Public Radio.

 In 2007, she returned to MST3K-style riffing on bad movies, joining former castmate Mike Nelson's RiffTrax for the film Glitter, and Bill Corbett for The X-Files movie, as well as becoming a cast member on Joel Hodgson's Cinematic Titanic, making her one of a select few MST3K alumni to be involved with both Mike and Joel's successor projects.
-After an extended stay in New York City, she moved to Austin, Texas, with her husband Ronald DeGroot in 2007, and has performed with the Violet Crown Radio Players.
+After an extended stay in New York City, she moved to Austin, Texas, with her husband Ronald DeGroot in 2007, and has performed with the Violet Crown Radio Players and Master Pancake Theater.

 She has since starred in the science fiction computer game Darkstar: The Interactive Movie as both Captain Beth Ingram of the Starship Bridgebuilder and the voice of the computer Westwick Main.

 Pehl appeared on Ken Reid's TV Guidance Counselor podcast on May 13, 2016.